leoT22/leoT22/README.md

 # Welcome! 👋 let me introduce myself

-- 👨‍🦱 Leonardo Telles, 18 years old, Brazilian.
+- 👨‍🦱 Leonardo Telles, 19 years old, Brazilian.
-- 🧑‍🎓 Studying frontend through the #TeuFuturo program.
+- 🧑‍🎓 Studying frontend and backend through IMED.
 - ☕📓 I am a very focused person, i improve myself every day, my daily companions are books and several cups of coffee.
 - 🎲 Fun Fact: I'm a fan of RPG.
 #### "Do your best, in the condition you have, while you have no better conditions, to do even better!" *- Mario Cortella*